Python function for querying BI data

 Returns the value of a measure for a dimension tuple.

-• measure_name: Internal Name of the measure to be determined.
+• measure_name: Internal name of the measure to be determined.

 Examples